Key Takeaways

 While sports SxS vehicles are also used for some work and utility tasks, UTVs tend to be better suited for heavy-duty applications because of their larger cargo space and enhanced towing capacity.
 That said, UTVs are regularly used for recreational off-road tours since they have more space for storage and often have more seats.

 What Is an ATV?
-ATV vs SXS

-Sign up for a UTV Tour in the Smoky Mountains at Wildside
+Sign up for a UTV Tour in the Smoky Mountains at WildSide

-If you’re looking for a side-by-side UTV rental in Pigeon Forge, TN, head to Wildside Adventure Park.
+If you’re looking for a side-by-side UTV rental in Pigeon Forge, TN, head to WildSide Adventure Park.
 When you visit our park, you can spend 90 minutes behind the wheel of an SxS or a UTV, driving it down private off-road trails deep in the forest.
 Our expert guides will lead you through scenic, secluded trails, with plenty of photo opportunities along the way.
 We also provide all the necessary safety gear to keep you secure while you ride in style through the Smokies.

 Learn more about our SxS and UTV tours today.
 If you’re ready for an unforgettable off-roading experience in the Smoky Mountains, sign up for a UTV rental today!